Energy tokenization guide

 Enhanced Smart Grid Flexibility

 Tokenizing energy assets allows everyone to participate in the green energy transformation.
-They will allow any investors, including international buyers, to trace the renewable projects in real time, thus capitalizing inflow.
+They will allow any investors, including international buyers, to trace the renewable projects in real time, thus driving capital inflow.
 Tokenization becomes a part of ESG investment portfolios, including tokenized renewable energy certificates (RECs).